markdeegan/ComputerEngineeringYear2/README.md

 ***There are some more comments I need to add to explain the code and how to use it wiht the c compiler etc.***

+Notes on using the C compiler at the command-line (compiler.md "Notes on using the C compiler at the command-line")